simplexspatial/osm4scala/README.md

 Scala library focus in parse PBF2 Open Street Map files as iterators.

-At the moment, practically all Open Street Map data distribution are published using the osm pbf format because for publishing it is looking for size save.
+At the moment, practically all Open Street Map data distribution are published using the osm pbf format because for publishing/distribution it is looking for size save.
 But because this format has been designed to achieve really good compression, it is really complex to obtain an optimized way to process its content with moderns big data tools.

 ## Goal
 With this library, you can forget about complexity of the osm.obf format and think about a **scala iterators of primitives** (nodes, ways and relations) or blob blocks.

-For example, count all nodes of a file is so simple as:
+For example, count all node primitives in a file is so simple as:
 ```scala
 PbfFileIterator(inputStream).count(_.osmModel == OSMTypes.Node)
 ```